 For men, a traditional shirt, a smart jacket and a pair of formal shoes have survived as office dress in the work place over the last three decades.

 Respondents were also asked which business figures have influenced the change in work attire over the years:

 - Virgin founder , Sir Richard Branson, took the top spot as the smart casual style guru, Branson, now 67, famously ditched a suit and tie in the mid nineties in favour of an open neck shirt and pair of Levi jeans.

 - In second place was Facebook founder Mark Zuckerberg, with his 'stylised blandness' of casual grey T-shirt and jeans.
 He famously said that by wearing the same outfit each day, he had much more time to think about more important matters.

 The suit has definitely fallen out of favour in many a workplace, however its not yet dead.
 Professions such as Lawyers, Barristers, Politicians and CEO's would certainly look out of place wearing a sports jacket and chinos.
 There is no doubt that by looking at the psychological effects, that in certain professions, its proven that the suit still makes a real impact.
 The suit is a classic, work staple and sales are still increasing.
 Men are also choosing to wear suits with more of an edge for social occasions, so the rise of the smart/casual/off duty suit is also on the rise.
 Although the classic suit may becoming less popular, it seems suits with more personality are on the rise…

-Discover our ready to wear suit options here
+You can Discover our ready to wear suit collection here